Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/faq.md

 ## Limitations

-Developing programs on the Solana blockchain have some inherent limitation associated with them.
+Developing programs on the Domichain blockchain have some inherent limitation associated with them.
 Below is a list of common limitation that you may run into.

 See [Limitations of developing programs](./limitations.md) for more details

 ## Berkeley Packet Filter (BPF)

-Solana on-chain programs are compiled via the [LLVM compiler infrastructure](https://llvm.org/) to an [Executable and Linkable Format (ELF)](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) containing a variation of the [Berkeley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) bytecode.
+Domichain on-chain programs are compiled via the [LLVM compiler infrastructure](https://llvm.org/) to an [Executable and Linkable Format (ELF)](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) containing a variation of the [Berkeley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) bytecode.

-Because Solana uses the LLVM compiler infrastructure, a program may be written in any programming language that can target the LLVM's BPF backend.
+Because Domichain uses the LLVM compiler infrastructure, a program may be written in any programming language that can target the LLVM's BPF backend.

 BPF provides an efficient [instruction set](https://github.com/iovisor/bpf-docs/blob/master/eBPF.md) that can be executed in an interpreted virtual machine or as efficient just-in-time compiled native instructions.

 ## Memory map

-The virtual address memory map used by Solana SBF programs is fixed and laid out as follows
+The virtual address memory map used by Domichain SBF programs is fixed and laid out as follows

 - Program code starts at 0x100000000